-- 1. Connect a USB memory key to one of the USB ports of your computer. - 2.
-Copy the key file to the USB memory key. - 3.
-Disconnect the USB key from the computer and connect it to your unit. - 4.
-From the main window, tap the System Settings button, and then tap Options Activation.
+- 1. If you prefer to activate the options while being connected locally to your unit, prepare a USB key as follows: - 1a.
+Connect a USB memory key to one of the USB ports of your computer. - 1b.
+Copy the key file to the USB memory key. - 1c.
+Disconnect the USB key from the computer and connect it to your unit. - 2.
+From the main window, click the System Settings button, and then click Options Activation.

-5. Tap the Platform Options tab or the Module Options tab, depending on the type of options that you want to activate.
+3. Click the Platform Options tab or the Module Options tab, depending on the type of options that you want to activate.